Want To Add Manuka Honey To Your Beauty Routine? Read This First

 As a spot treatment, apply it at night on scars and acne to help reduce dark spots and inflammation.
 One woman used it to heal her cystic acne, for example, when using it as an overnight treatment.
-And as a mask, Manuka honey can reduce redness, boost hydration, and help fight breakouts.
+And as a mask, Manuka honey can reduce redness2, boost hydration, and help fight breakouts.
 The best part?
 Enjoy indulging in this sweet, multitasking, and effective skin and health booster—beauty from the inside, out.

 Here's how to make the most of your Manuka honey mask.